astronomyk/astronomyk.github.io/random_ideas/astronomy_ideas/GC_astrometry.md

 The motion of stars over time.
 This allows us to calculate trajectories and hence differentiate the members of bound groups from the background and foreground stars.
-The line-of-sight volume towrads the galactic centre is very densely populated.
+The line-of-sight volume towards the galactic centre is very densely populated.

 Literature:
 [Pott+ 2018](https://arxiv.org/ftp/arxiv/papers/1807/1807.07402.pdf)
 [Masari+ 2016](https://arxiv.org/pdf/1607.04412.pdf)

 ## Tasks
- 1.